 If you prefer to do everything on the computer, you can set up in your word processer a master folder for the book full of lesser folders organized the way you would organize the physical files we talked about.
 You can also use a notes program, such as Evernote or One Note, which can be organized in any way you choose and can store photos, graphics, and videos, as well as allowing you to tag items with sources or cross-references.

 Another good choice for technophiles is Scrivener or other similar book-writing programs, such as yWriter.
 Each of these allows you to add research notes to the actual chapter or scene where they will be used and then move them around, if need be.
 Scrivener also has a virtual 3x5 card function and a timeline function that can be a real lifesaver for complex books.
-Scrivener, of course, has many other functions, and a lot of my friends who are bestsellers swear by it.
-I intend to try it soon, but currently I use One Note for virtual information and a three-ring binder for physical items.
+Scrivener, of course, has many other functions.

 One of the things I always try to do is to keep a simple Word document going to which I add the names of everyone I’ve talked with to research a book.
-Then, when I need to write my acknowledgements page, I have that information at hand and don’t have to worry about forgetting anyone who helped me.
+Then, when I need to write my acknowledgments page, I have that information at hand and don’t have to worry about forgetting anyone who helped me by answering questions.

 Chronology and timelines can be a real problem, not only for historical novelists and fantasy saga writers, but for others, such as mystery writers, who have to juggle the timeline of what really happened at the same time they are dealing with the timeline of how the protagonist solved the crime.
 For a simple timeline, you can keep track of things in your writing software, but for more complex or extensive timelines, you can either turn to Scrivener, which has a useful timeline function, or many of the other programs available online that deal with timelines only, such as Preceden, Aeon, Smartdraw, etc.